 Donate today.
 Change the future

 The Melbourne Holocaust Museum is Australia’s largest institution solely dedicated to Holocaust education, research and remembrance.
-We exist to keep the voices of Holocaust survivors alive through education and memorialisation, to combat antisemitism, racism and prejudice.
+We exist to keep the voices of Holocaust survivors alive through education and memorialisation in order to combat antisemitism, racism and prejudice.

 Please support us to ensure we can continue to deliver engaging events and educational programs.